unilaiva/unilaiva-songbook/README.md

 -----------------------

-If you're on an UNIX system, you can simply use the provided `compile_mielikinetiikka.sh` shell script to build a PDF document out of our project.
+If you're on an UNIX system, you can simply use the provided `compile_unilaiva-songbook.sh` shell script to build a PDF document out of our project.

 Otherwise, you should to run binaries in the following sequence: